-House Bill No. by Representative Melerine amends existing law regarding the confidentiality of testimony provided in executive sessions before the Board of Pardons and the committee on parole.
+House Bill No. 322, introduced by Representative Melerine, amends existing law regarding the confidentiality of testimony presented in executive sessions before the Board of Pardons and the committee on parole.
 The bill specifically prohibits the assessment of any fees or costs against certain individuals—namely, victims, their spouses, next of kin, or legal guardians—who request a copy of such testimony.
-This change is reflected in the amended language of R.S.
-15:574.12.1(F), which now states that no fees or costs shall be assessed against these individuals for their requests.
+This change aims to ensure that these individuals can access important information without facing financial barriers.

-Additionally, the bill enacts R.S.
-15:574.12.1(G), clarifying that the provisions of this section do not prevent the Department of Public Safety and Corrections or law enforcement from sharing information as required or authorized by state or federal law.
-The bill is set to take effect upon the governor's signature or after the expiration of the time for bills to become law without signature.
+Additionally, the bill enacts a new provision stating that nothing in this section shall prevent the Department of Public Safety and Corrections or law enforcement from sharing information as required or authorized by state or federal law.
+The proposed law will take effect upon the governor's signature or, if not signed, after the designated time for bills to become law without signature.

 Statutes affected: HB322 Original: 15:1(F)